paulchyz/OCI_Streaming_Pipeline/README.md

 5. Click `Next` to proceed to the `Configure Variables` section.
 6. In the `Parent Compartment` field, select the compartment where you wish for the OCI resources to be deployed from the Resource Manager Stack object.
 For this lab, one of the deployed resources will be a new compartment, which will contain the other resources.
 For users with a new tenancy, this will be the root compartment.
 7. In the `Region` field, select the region where you wish to deploy your resources.
 For users with a new tenancy, this will be the value that corresponds to your home region.
 This should be shown in the upper right-hand side of the page, and appear in a format similar to `US East (Ashburn)`.
 Make a note of the string you select for this value, called the `region identifier`, which we will refer to later in this lab.
 6. For this lab, we will deploy a subset of resources that can deployed using the Terraform code.
-In the `Select Resources` tile, ensure that only these checkboxes are selected to deploy the corresponding services:
+In the `Select Resources` tile, ensure that only the checkboxes that correspond to the below indicated services are selected to deploy the corresponding services:
-- Deploy Autonomous Data Warehouse (ADW)
+	- `Deploy Autonomous Data Warehouse (ADW)`
-- Deploy Object Storage
+	- `Deploy Object Storage`
-- Deploy Streaming
+	- `Deploy Streaming`
-- Deploy Virtual Cloud Network (VCN)
+	- `Deploy Virtual Cloud Network (VCN)`
 7. When you are finished editing your variables in the `Configure Variables` section, click `Next` to proceed to the `Review` section.
 8. Select the checkbox for `Run Apply`, and click `Create`.
 You can monitor the deployment by monitoring the `Logs` window.
 9. Once the selected resources have been provisioned, click `Stack Resources` to open a page that shows details about the resources that were provisioned.
 10. Make a note of the name of the compartment you deployed.
 You can find the name of the compartment under the `Name` column, where the value under `Type` appears as `oci_identity_compartment`.
 11. Keep this browser tab open, as we will refer to this page later in this lab.
 Duplicate the current browser tab, and proceed using the new browser tab.
 \
+\
-Congratulations!
-You've successfully deployed a custom stack of OCI resources using Resource Manager!
+<b>Congratulations!
+You've successfully deployed a custom stack of OCI resources using Resource Manager!</b>

 ### Configure Function
 In this section, you will configure an instance of the serverless OCI Functions service, called a Function.
 The Function will act as a prescription for custom logic to be installed and executed on a machine that gets dynamically provisioned when the designated Function endpoint is invoked.
 This dynamic allocation of infrastructure is what makes the OCI Functions service a serverless platform.
 The custom logic is sourced from a container image repository located within the Oracle Cloud Infrastructure Registry (OCIR).